'I want to make a positive contribution'

 - Peer education and support- Girls can train as peer mentors, supporting others to learn about relevant issues or become a mentor or leader for other girls

 - Using our voice- Guiding gives girls the opportunity to speak out about things that matter to them and advocate for positive change.
-They can participate in schemes such as Action for Change or join a group such as the advocates or British Youth Council.

 As a member of Girlguiding I’ve been fortunate to have numerous chances to participate in social action; since I started age 5 as a Rainbow, collecting change in empty smarties tube, to selling cakes for the local children’s charity as a Brownie and volunteering at community fundraising events such as village fetes as a Guide.